 In a pandemic situation, they’d be even more useless.
 Still, they are an interesting blast from the past, and they at least show an early form of human inventiveness when it comes to thinking of ways to prevent the spread of disease.
 You could think of them as a precursor to hazmat suits.

-As for the Wuhan Virus, hopefully it will see a less successful career than the outbreaks before it.
+As for COVID-19, hopefully it will see a less successful career than the outbreaks before it.
 And hopefully it is relegated to the dustbin of history sooner rather than later.

 Please note that some links on this page are affiliate links, which means if you click them and make a purchase we may receive a small percentage of the sale which helps support the site.
 Please read our FTC Disclosure for more information.